tlwl19/finalchallenge/README_Team2.md

 ![](images/allblackbutton.png)

-Changes the shade of the whole grid to black.
+All Black button changes the shade of the whole grid to black.

 <br>